Pest Control contractors in

 Licensing Requirements

-Connecticut requires Pesticide Applicator License through Department of Energy and Environmental Protection.
-Commercial applicators need Category 7A (General Pest), 7B (Rodent), or 7C (Termite) certification.
-Must pass written exam, complete 20 hours continuing education every 5 years, and renew annually by December 31st.
+Connecticut requires Pesticide Operator License through Department of Energy and Environmental Protection (DEEP).
+Commercial applicators need Category 7A (General Pest) or 7B (Termite) certification.
+Must pass written exam, complete continuing education units (6 CEUs every 3 years), and renew annually.
+Business license also required through local municipality.

 Permit Requirements